Unity-Technologies/ml-agents/ml-agents/README.md

 ## Limitations
  - `mlagents` does not yet explicitly support multi-agent scenarios so training cooperative behavior among different agents is not stable.
- - `mlagents` does not yet explicitly support agent-agent communication.
  - Resuming self-play from a checkpoint resets the reported ELO to the default value.
  - Resuming curriculum learning from a checkpoint requires the last lesson be specified using the `--lesson` CLI option